development6601/test-react-todo/src/assets/README.md

 # 📁 assets

-> This directory, `src\assets`, stores the assets used in the project.
+> The `src\assets` directory stores the asset files used in a temporary project build.

 ## 📋 Directory Overview

-This directory, `src\assets`, stores the assets used in the project.
+The `src\assets` directory stores the asset files used in a temporary project build.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files